About the 55 Window Palace

 Must see highlights near the 55 Window Palace

-While it might seem there's not much to see around the closed door 55 window palace its exterior is beautiful and certainly worth a look.
-This is especially true of the elaborate wooden window frames that surround it.
+While it might seem that there's not much to see around the closed door of the 55 Window Palace, its exterior is beautiful and certainly worth a look.
+This is especially true for the elaborate wooden window frames that surround it.

 Does the palace really have 55 windows?
 At least 4 of the windows are more like window slats.
-But these have always been recognized as windows by Newari standards so technically the answer is yes.
+However, these have always been recognized as windows by Newari standards, so technically, the answer is yes.

 Entrance fee for The 55 Window Palace

-There is no fee to view The 55 Window Palace as it's covered under the main Bhaktapur ticket price.
+There is no separate fee to view The 55 Window Palace as it's included in the main Bhaktapur ticket price.

 Download my guidebooks to Bhaktapur (Nepal)